devongarde/ssc/README.txt

 To build & run:
 1. Set the environment variable SSCPATH to point to the ssc root directory (the one containing recipe)
-2. Build and install boost 1.71 or better (perhaps from boost.org)
+2. If need be download, build and install boost 1.71 or better (perhaps from boost.org)
-3. You may need to set the environment variable BOOST to point to the BOOST home directory
+3. Set the environment variable BOOST to point to the BOOST home directory
-4. EITHER build with CMake 3.10 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
+4. -EITHER- build with CMake 3.10 or better ("cd recipe/tea" "cmake ." "make" "ctest" "make install")
-5. OR open recipe\tea\ssc.sln in Visual Studio 2019 under Windows then build 64bit release
+5. -OR- open recipe\tea\ssc.sln in Visual Studio 2019 under Windows then build 64bit release
-6. If necessary install curl (perhaps from curl.haxx.se)
+6. If need be download, build and install curl (perhaps from curl.haxx.se)
 7. Gleefully run ssc